NamanVer02/BCSE102P/1D_Array.md

 * Remove one element from the array
 * Search the given element in the array and print it's position
 * Check whether the array has non zero values in a position
-* Create one more ID array and compare the two ID arrays for values
+* Create one more 1D array and compare the two 1D arrays for values
-* Create one more ID character array and compare the two ID char arrays for values
+* Create one more 1D character array and compare the two 1D char arrays for values
 * Find the sum of all elements in an array
 * Find the maximum number of elements in an array
 * Find the minimum number of elements in an array